fbalouch/vaccineID/README.md

 # Vaccine credentials for all!
-An example of a cloud-native micro-service built with Angular, Azure, Docker, "Distroless" container images, Flask, Gunicorn, Kubernetes, Nginx, OpenAPI, and Python.
+An example of a cloud native microservice built with Angular, Azure, Docker, "Distroless" container images, Flask, Gunicorn, Kubernetes, Nginx, OpenAPI, and Python.

  1. [Overview](#overview)
  2. [Contents](#contents)